AliceCengal/AliceCengal.github.io/_posts/2014-04-23-android-scala-template.markdown

 date: 2014-04-23
 ---

+*Introduction to the most basic components that make up an Android app.
+We'll use a template to set up all the things that you need, so that you can immediately start making your first app with minimal frustration and anger.
+At the end of this article, you should have a simple app running on your device, that you can then start experimenting with.*

 *This post assumes no familiarity with Scala and Android, but you should be familiar with [Java][java], [Maven][maven] and [git][git].
 Consult their respective documentations, or ask a VandyApps officer for help.*